Covid 19 Delta outbreak: Northland baby recovering after 'scary' Covid hospitalisation - NZ Herald

 Baby Maile was the first Covid-19 hospitalisation in Northland.

-Her whānau says she is in good spirits now, and is grateful she came through the "scary" process of having Covid unharmed.
+Her whānau says she is in good spirits now, and is grateful she came unharmed through the "scary" process of having Covid.

 "I was one of that whānau sceptical about Covid until now it's happened to me and my family," she says.

-The Ministry of Health announced Baby Maile was in hospital on November 8 - she was six weeks old at the time.
+The Ministry of Health announced Maile was in hospital on November 8 - she was 6 weeks old at the time.
 Atawhai recalls the fear their whānau experienced when Maile was diagnosed.

 "She had this husky bark of a cough every time she breathed in and she was coughing back out.
 It was scary.
 I could not believe a child could get it at such an early age."